-Additionally, biosimilars are manufactured in living cell lines using processes that cannot be exactly replicated from one manufacturer to the next.2 Generics are manufactured purely via chemical synthesis, a wholly reproducible process.
-Therefore, a generic, unlike a biosimilar, is an exact copy of its reference product.
+Additionally, biosimilars are manufactured in living cell lines using processes that cannot be exactly replicated from one manufacturer to the next.
+Therefore, a biosimilar, unlike a small‑molecule generic, is not an exact copy of its reference product.
 The underlying differences in size, complexity, and manufacturing processes are why biosimilars are fundamentally different from generics.
-One key reason a biosimilar cannot be identical to its reference biologic is due to post-translational modifications such as glycosylation—the addition of glycans (carbohydrate groups) to a protein within the producing cell.
+One key reason a biosimilar cannot be identical to its reference biologic is due to post‑translational modifications such as glycosylation—the addition of glycans (carbohydrate groups) to a protein within the producing cell.
 These are unique to each specific cell line and growth conditions and can have a profound impact on the molecule’s biological effects, including drug clearance rates and immunogenicity.2,3

-Therefore, biosimilars are more complicated to develop and the regulatory pathway for approval is more complex than for generic drugs.3
+Therefore, biosimilars are more complicated to develop and the regulatory pathway for approval is more complex than for generic drugs.2,3

 References: 1.
 Lee JF, Litten JB, Grampp G. Comparability and biosimilarity: considerations for the healthcare provider.
 Curr Med Res Opin.
 2012;28:1053-1058.
 2. Camacho LH, Frost CP, Abella E, et al. Biosimilars 101: considerations for U.S. oncologists in clinical practice.
 Cancer Med.
 2014;3:889-899.
 3. Mellstedt H, Niederwieser D, Ludwig H. The challenge of biosimilars.
 Ann Oncol.
 2008;19:411-419.